Pentire Coastal Holiday Park

 Take a peek at life beneath the waves at the Blue Reef Aquarium in Newquay, where you’ll come face-to-face with undersea creatures including sharks, turtles and octopuses in naturally themed enclosures.
 Don’t miss the underwater tunnel with its incredible coral reef.

-Eat out locally at the Courtyard Bar & Grill in Poughill for tasty home-cooked meals, accompanied with a range of local beers and wines.
-Or head to the Break at Widemouth Bay if you fancy sweeping sea views, a casual atmosphere and an extensive menu, including some great fish and chips.
+In nearby Kilkhampton you'll find the London Inn, a dog-friendly pub that makes a great place to stop off for a tasty meal.
+Or, head to the Break at Widemouth Bay if you fancy sweeping sea views, a casual atmosphere and an extensive menu, including some great fish and chips.

 The Eden Project, with its artificial biomes full of plants from all over the world, is an experience you won’t want to miss out on while you’re in Cornwall.
 For those interested in learning about local history, the Bude Castle Heritage Centre is a great place for a visit.